chaincodelabs/research-site/research-intro.md

 No central authority coordinates the behavior of Bitcoin nodes.
 This makes game theory an important aspect of protocol design.
-In particular, miners must be incentivized to produce blocks and, ideally, should be rewarded proportionally to their contribution to Bitcoin's total hashpower.
+In particular, miners must be incentivized to produce blocks and, ideally, should be rewarded proportionally for their contribution to Bitcoin's total hashpower.
 Moreover, miners usually form pools to share the block rewards and ensure a predictable revenue stream.
 The relationships between miners and pools can also be thought of as a game.
 Research challenges in this area include formalizing the actions of the network participants, identifying undesired deviation strategies, and coming up with ways to mitigate them.